eclipxe13/XmlResourceRetriever/CONTRIBUTING.md

 * Follow our code style using `squizlabs/php_codesniffer` and `friendsofphp/php-cs-fixer`.
 * Please **write tests** for any new features you add.
 * Please **ensure that tests pass** before submitting your pull request.
 We have Travis CI automatically running tests for pull requests.
 However, running the tests locally will help save time.
-* **Use topic/feature branches.** Please do not ask us to pull from your master branch.
+* **Use topic/feature branches.** Please do not ask us to pull from your main branch.
 * **Submit one feature per pull request.** If you have multiple features you wish to submit, please break them up into separate pull requests.
 * **Send coherent history**.
 Make sure each individual commit in your pull request is meaningful.
 If you had to make multiple intermediate commits while developing, please squash them before submitting.